chiro999/Xcelz_assessment/README.md

    imageURL TEXT
    );

-6. Run the seed.js file to populated the database:
+6. Run the seed.js file to populate the database:

    ```bash
    node seed.js